Two step micro-rheological behavior in a viscoelastic fluid: Conclusion

 \section{Conclusion}

 In this work we describe micro-rheological experiments where a single colloid is driven by an optical tweezer within a viscoelastic fluid.
 The presented fluid, a micellar solution, shows a flow curve with two distinct shear thinning regimes, with an intermediate plateau in between.
 Theoretical modeling via a stochastic Prandtl Tomlinson model captures the observed behavior, and implies that, on the intermediate plateau, one set of bath degrees of freedom is far from equilibrium, while another set is still in equilibrium.
 The intermediate plateau corresponds to the linear response regime of macro-rheology, so that the shear thinning process at even smaller driving velocities is a purely microscopic effect, and can thus easily be overlooked.
 The mean conditional displacements show oscillations on the intermediate plateau, which are also reproduced in the theoretical model.
 The oscillations allow extraction of a length scale, which is as large as \SI{15}{\micro\m}, and whose nature and origin have to be investigated in future work.
+Theoretically, this could be based on approaches using density functional theory \cite{Penna04, Rauscher07}, where changes in fluid density due to a driven tracer, and their length scales, can be investigated.